APOQUEL Can Help

 MOST COMMON APOQUEL SIDE EFFECTS

-In studies, side effects from APOQUEL were mild and similar to those seen with placebo (sugar pills).
-The most common side effects were vomiting and diarrhea.
+In a short-term clinical study, the most common side effects were vomiting and diarrhea.
 These occurred in only a small percentage of dogs treated with APOQUEL.
 These side effects typically stopped on their own.2,4

 APOQUEL IS NOT A STEROID

-With APOQUEL, your dog is less likely to suffer from the kinds of side effects often seen with other commonly prescribed medicines, such as steroids.
-These include excessive drinking and urinating, panting, and weight gain.2,4,5
+With APOQUEL, your dog is less likely to suffer from the kinds of side effects often seen with steroids.
+These include behavior changes (stress, anxiety, aggression), excessive drinking and urinating, panting, and weight gain.2,4,5

-APOQUEL IS SAFE TO USE WITH MANY OTHER COMMON THERAPIES3
+APOQUEL MAY BE USED WITH MANY OTHER COMMON THERAPIES3

 - •Nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, carprofen)